zyrgit/cs424/Setting up the lab/README.md

 ```

-Testing the System.
-On RPi, run
+Enable the camera module, on RPi, run
 ```
 sudo raspi-config
 ```
 Select `Interfacing Options`, `P1 Camera`, and enable it.
 Reboot.

-​At this point, the entire assembly should be mobile.
-Power Raspberry Pi from the provided external battery.
-Make sure iRobot’s charger is not connected to it, and the system is free to move.
-SSH to RPi and execute:
+​At this point, the entire assembly should be *mobile*.
+Power Raspberry Pi from the provided external *battery*.
+Make sure iRobot’s charger is not connected to it, and the system is *free* to move.

+To test the entire system, SSH into RPi and execute:
 ```
 cd ~
 wget https://courses.engr.illinois.edu/cs424/fa2016/mp/irobot-example.tar.gz